mw4rf/gogit/README.md

   list full                       List the repositories in a detailed format

-  do <command> [repository]       Execute a git command on a repository or on all
+  run <command> [repository]      Execute a git command on a repository or on all
                                   repositories if no repository is provided

-  show <command> [repository]     Show the details of a predefined command on a
+  do <command> [repository]       Execute a predefined command on a
                                   repository or on all repositories if no repository is provided.
-To show all available commands, use 'gogit show help'
+To show all available commands, use 'gogit do help'

   genrepos [root]                 Generate and print a JSON string with the details of
                                   all git repositories in a given root folder